How to Use ACRIS to Grow Your Real Estate Business

 How To Search for a Property on ACRIS

-Using the New York City Department of Finance site, you can find on this page a blue button on the right that says Begin Using ACRIS.
+Using the New York City Department of Finance site, you can find a blue button on the right that says Begin Using ACRIS on this page.

-There are a number of different ways to search for records using ACRIS.
-We’ll go through each below.
+There are several different ways to search for records using ACRIS.
+We'll go through each below.

 Search by Party Name